arvidn/libtorrent/docs/settings.rst

 the job and either write it to disk or insert it in the write cache.
 When this limit is reached, the peer connections will stop reading data from their sockets, until the disk thread catches up.
-Setting this too low will severly limit your download rate.
+Setting this too low will severely limit your download rate.

 .. _handshake_timeout: